Adding a Directory Trigger to a Lattice#

 Create a simple workflow called

-and assign the trigger to the lattice with thetriggers
+my_workflowand assign the trigger to the lattice with thetriggersnamed keyword argument.

 [4]: